madvirus/cucumber-tables/README.md

 }
 ```

-## DataTableWrap emptyToNull option
+## DataTableWrap nullToEmpty option

-If you use true of emptyToNull option, then empty string will be converted null:
+If you use true of nullToEmpty option, then null cell will be converted empty string:

 ```
 Feature: sample feature